An Inverse Almost Periodic Problem for a Semilinear Strongly Damped Wave Equation: Introduction

 We are prepared to formulate the main result of the paper. \begin{thm} Let Conditions (A1)--(A5) be satisfied.
 Then the following statements hold. \begin{itemize} \item[1.]
-If $L$, $b_1$, and $\|\nabla K\|_{L^2(\Omega)}$ are sufficiently small, then the problem (\ref{1})--(\ref{3}) has a unique bounded weak solution. \item[2.]
-If, additionally, $K\in H^2(\Omega)$, $E\in BC^3(\mathbb R)$, and the coefficients of \reff{1} and \reff{3} are Bohr almost periodic (respectively, $\omega$-periodic) in $t$, then the bounded weak solution is Bohr almost periodic (respectively, $\omega$-periodic) in $t$ also. \end{itemize}
+If $L_0$, $b_1$, and $\|\nabla K\|_{L^2(\Omega)}$ are sufficiently small, then the problem (\ref{1})--(\ref{3}) has a unique bounded strong solution. \item[2.]
+If, additionally, $K\in H^2(\Omega)$, $E\in BC^3(\mathbb R)$ (respectively, $E\in BC^2(\mathbb R)$), and the coefficients of \reff{1} and \reff{3} are Bohr almost periodic (respectively, $\omega$-periodic) in~$t$, then the bounded strong solution is Bohr almost periodic (respectively, $\omega$-periodic) in $t$ also. \end{itemize}

 \end{thm}